meleu/tdd-ruby/symbols-attributes-and-errors.md

 #         from ...
 ```

 Although `ArgumentError` is more specific than `RuntimeError`, it's still generic.
-It's the same error raised if we call `#witdraw` with 3 arguments, for example.
+It's the same error raised if we call `#withdraw` with 3 arguments, for example.
 We can (and should) be even more specific here.
 Let's write this as a requirement in our list and deal with it later.

-> - [ ] withdraw when there's no funds must raise an specific error
+> - [ ] withdraw when there's no funds must raise a specific error

 For now I want to just make sure an error is raised when there's no funds.